David-Inkheart/alx-interview/0x09-island_perimeter/README.md

 The task is to implement a function `island_perimeter(grid)` that returns the perimeter of the island described in the grid.

-## My Solution
+## Solution

-The solution provided here is a straightforward and efficient approach to solve the problem.
+The solution provided here is a compact and efficient approach to solve the problem.
 The algorithm employed can be summarized as follows:

-1. Initialize a variable `island_cell` to track the count of land cells.
-2. Flatten the grid into a single list using list comprehension.
-3. Iterate over each cell in the flattened list.
+-  Iterate over each cell in the grid.
-4. If the cell value is 1, increment the `island_cell` count.
+- If the cell value is 1, increment the perimeter count by 4.
-5. If `island_cell` is 0, return 0 (indicating no land cells).
-6. Calculate the perimeter by multiplying the `island_cell` count by 2 and adding 2 (to account for the outer edges of the island) or perimeter formular of a rectangle.
+- Check the adjacent cells (above and to the left) of the current cell.
+  - If an adjacent cell is also a land cell, subtract 2 from the perimeter count to account for the shared side.
-7. Return the calculated perimeter.
+- Finally, return the calculated perimeter count.

-The solution has a time complexity of O(N), where N is the total number of cells in the grid.
-It effectively counts the land cells and calculates the perimeter based on the count.

-The provided solution meets the requirements of the problem, produces the expected output for the given test case and possible edge cases, and handles the constraint of not having "lakes" inside the island.
+The solution utilizes nested loops to iterate over each cell and performs constant time checks to calculate the perimeter.

 ## Usage